Menu

 I generally never experience “euphoria”.
 My exit feeling is clear — Like I had a great workout.
 My vision is good and I feel very calm for the remains of the day.

-Answer: Power Exert corresponds to a physical exertion, like a sprint.
+Power Exert corresponds to a physical exertion, like a sprint.
 As with all exercise restrain yourself to exertion levels appropriate to your conditioning Exercising harder than your body will allow can result in injury.

 Have a question?
 Contact support here.